 Many of our customers ask us to ensure the training we deliver encourages personal responsibility for learning – but exactly what they mean by that is not always clear.

 Learning is the process of gaining knowledge, skills or abilities.
-Our classroom based in-house training focuses on doing just that – imparting knowledge, demonstrating skills through action learning, and encouraging participants to reflect on their abilities and development areas.
+Our classroom and online based in-house training focuses on doing just that – imparting knowledge, demonstrating skills through action learning, and encouraging participants to reflect on their abilities and development areas.
 Learning transfer is about taking that learning and putting it into practice, in order to ensure something better: better outcomes, better management, better effectiveness.

 So who is responsible for making sure both learning and learning transfer happen?
 And who is accountable?
 On our courses we often talk about responsibility and accountability – it is after all a major issue for all organisations, whether in relation to, for example, managers, project management, fundraising or service delivery.
 We usually explain it a bit like this: